DeutscheBahnAG/components/packages/react/src/textfield/README.md

 ## Inline label

-For some cases (e.g. a login form), it might make sense to use inline labels.
+For some cases (e.g., a login form), it might make sense to use inline labels.
 The DB Textfield offers full support.

 Inline labels will cover the Textfield until it got filled out.
 Then they’ll